DataDog/integrations-core/cisco_secure_web_appliance/README.md

     Facility: \<Default Selected>
 9. Click on Submit.
-10. Click on Commit Changes at top right-side of Log Subscriptions Page.
+10. Click on **Commit Changes** at the top right of the Log Subscriptions page.
-    NOTE: These changes will not go into effect until you commit them.
+    **Note:** These changes will not go into effect until they are committed.

-#### Steps to configure SCP on Remote Server for L4TM Logs.
+#### Configure SCP on Remote Server for L4TM Logs

 **Prerequisites:**
 1. Requires SCP Host and Username for the same.